kdframework/event-emitter/README.md

 ## KDEventEmitter

-This is a basic event emitter.
+This is a basic event emitter for KDFramework.

 ### Static events API